Virtus Multi-Sector Fixed Income Series Commentary

 Reduced Exposures: We have reduced our weightings to corporate high quality and yankee high quality securities.
 We redeployed the sale proceeds primarily to corporate high yield and high yield bank loans.

 Foreign Exposure: Overall foreign exposure is slightly lower over the quarter, as we realized gains in select names that appeared rich.
-Valuations in specific countries are attractive, and fundamentals seem to be turning as a result of the dovish Fed and other central bank easing higher commodity prices, fading concerns over China, and the improvement in global risk sentiment.
+Valuations in specific countries are attractive, and fundamentals seem to be turning as a result of the dovish Fed and other central banks easing higher commodity prices, fading concerns over China, and the improvement in global risk sentiment.
 We favor sovereigns in larger capital structures.
 Total foreign exposure in the Series is slightly below historical averages.

 Higher Quality Focus: Although we have added to our credit exposures, we continue to emphasize higher quality companies within our below investment grade allocation, generally avoiding very low rated credits.